falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 ### Exception Syntax Shortcuts

-In general, the value for an exceptions fields properly should always be a list of fields.
-The comps property must be an equal-length list of comparison operators, and the values property must be a list of tuples, where each tuple has the same length as the fields/comps list.
+In general, the value for an exceptions `fields` property should always be a list of fields.
+The `comps` property must be an equal-length list of comparison operators, and the `values` property must be a list of tuples, where each tuple has the same length as the `fields`/`comps` lists.

 However, there are a few shortcuts that can be used when defining an exception: